RENCI/fuse-agent/README.md

 * provider: provides a common data access protocol to a digital object provider
 * mapper: maps the data from a particular data provider type into a common data model with consistent syntax and semantics
 * tool: analyzes data from a mapper, providing results and a specification that describes the data types and how to display them.

+This "agent" appliance behaves most like a provider, orchestrating services from appliances of types listed above.

 ## prerequisites:
 * python 3.8 or higher